ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 <img src="../../assets/ui/notification-game-invitation.png" alt="Game invitation" width="240px" />

-On **accept** response, after revalidating the data, the server creates a new game room, then broadcasts `game_accepted` event to both users with `game_id` which allows them to navigate to the game page.
+On **accept** response, the server revalidates the data, creates a new game room, then broadcasts a `game_accepted` event to both users, including `game_id` which allows them to navigate to the game page.
-On **decline** response, the server revalidates the data, then broadcasts `game_declined` event.
+On **decline** response, the server revalidates the data, then broadcasts a `game_declined` event.

 <br />

-### Real-time User Presence system
+### User Presence system

-A periodic cron (e.g., every 30 min) detects inactive session.
-It refreshes `last_activity` on each meaningful API request and WebSocket event.
+A dedicated periodic cron job runs to check inactive sessions.
+Each meaningful API request and WebSocket event refreshes the user's `last_activity` timestamp.
+If a user has been inactive for more than 30 minutes, the cronjob triggers the backend task to mark the user as offline, then the server broadcasts `user_offline` to all active users.

-When a session of a user is connected, the server broadcasts `user_online`.
+When a user establishes a session, the server broadcasts `user_online`.
-When all sessions of a user are disconnected, the server broadcasts `user_offline`.
+When all sessions of a user are disconnected or marked inactive, the server broadcasts `user_offline`.

-Upon receiving `user_online` or `user_offline`, the client updates online status indicators of the concerned user.
+Upon receiving these events, the client updates the corresponding user's online status indicators.

 <br />